-Despite its limited size, Luxembourg as a wide range of motels, cheap hostels and bed, and breakfasts in the capital, Luxembourg Ville and the countryside.
+Despite its limited size, Luxembourg has a wide range of motels, cheap hostels and bed, and breakfasts in the capital, Luxembourg Ville and the countryside.

 If you enjoy camping or glamping, there is also a wide range of campsites in the green countryside of Luxembourg.
 Most come with a broad range of facilities such as a swimming pool, small shops, bars, and glamping tents.

-If you are wondering where to stay in Luxembourg when traveling on a budget, I have these scenic, yet cheap accommodation tips below.
+If you are wondering where to stay in Luxembourg when traveling on a budget, I have this scenic, yet cheap accommodation tips below.